PentaHelix/pentahelix.github.io/_posts/2015-10-27-[chrawl]-Devlog-21:-Glorious-Guns.md

 Hey everybody, this week I'll explain how gun-generation works in chrawl.
 As a note, I have not yet finished GunGen, however most of the key systems are in place and it's mostly down to content now.

 Every Gun is built up from 5 "modules".
 These modules are *body*, *barrel*, *magazine*, *optics 1*, and *optics 2*.
 Personally, I like to use [Blender](http://www.blender.org) for modelling, however this should work with most modelling programs.
-My poor sculpting skills are one of the reasons why I chose to render my game in ASCCI, so get used to lots of programmer art.
+My poor sculpting skills are one of the reasons why I chose to render my game in ASCII, so get used to lots of programmer art.
 Here's an example of a gun module:

 ![Gun Mesh](http://imgur.com/N4pgWzs.png)